coder404-creator/SYNTHAX-RE-LEAF/README.md

 - Agricultural practices that are climate-resilient: Farmers become stronger in the face of climatic changes

-🎯 Why It Stands Out
+ **Why It Stands Out**

-- ✅ Meets Climate Tech + IoT criteria
+-  Meets Climate Tech and IoT criteria

-- ✅ Solves a real-world problem with low-cost innovation
+-  Solves a real-world problem with low-cost innovation

-- ✅ Scalable & inclusive: Works for farmers with or without smartphones
+-  Scalable & inclusive: Works for farmers with or without smartphones

-- ✅ Ready for the future: It can become a solar-powered device with functionalities for pest detection, rainfall prediction, ​‍​‌‍​‍‌​‍​‌‍​‍‌etc.
+-  Ready for the future: It can become a solar-powered device with functionalities for pest detection, rainfall prediction, ​‍​‌‍​‍‌​‍​‌‍​‍‌etc.

-WE USED AI FOR SOME BUGS THAT WAS WITH OUR SOIL SENSOR ALSO WE USED AI TO REFINE THIS READ ME AND MAKE IT SOUND A BIT PROFESSIONAL
+**WE USED AI FOR SOME BUGS THAT WAS WITH OUR SOIL SENSOR ALSO WE USED AI TO REFINE THIS READ ME AND MAKE IT SOUND A BIT PROFESSIONAL**